ahmad4fifz/dnx/README.md

 ## Pre-requisites

-This app make use of `dnstwist` as its engine and `MongoDB` as its database, make sure you have it installed. `python3-venv` is recommended to help manage the virtual environment.
+This API make use of `dnstwist` as its engine and `MongoDB` as its database, make sure you have it installed. `python3-venv` is recommended to help manage the virtual environment.

 It uses [Black](https://github.com/psf/black) for code styling/formatting.